mujemi26/iVolve-OJT/openshift/lab32/README.md

 # MySQL Pod Setup in Kubernetes 🚀

-This repository contains a complete guide and YAML configurations to set up a MySQL Pod in Kubernetes.
+This lab contains a complete guide and YAML configurations to set up a MySQL Pod in Kubernetes.
 The setup includes a namespace, resource quotas, ConfigMap, Secret, and a Deployment with resource constraints.
 Follow the steps below to get started! 💻

 ---